|Nutritional Guidelines (per serving)|

 Add the Chicken Free Chicken, coating it well with the marinade.
 Marinate for 15 minutes.

-Add the marinade and Chicken Free Chicken.
+Add the marinade and Chicken Free Chicken to the skillet and stir-fry for a minute or two.

 Serve over rice and enjoy.